As U.S. Property Overheats, Here Are The Top 6 Places To Go…

 For three years running, U.S. News and World Report ranked Austin, Texas, the top city to live in the United States.

-Austin is famous for its live music scene—and, in recent years, is emerging as a smart, innovative city.
+Austin is famous for its live music scene—and, in recent years, it has emerged as a smart, innovative city.
 Other attractions for retirees include its wide outdoor spaces and arts scene.

-Cost to own in Austin, Texas: Average square-meter price in Downtown Austin is US$8,025.
-A luxury two-bed, two-bath condo of 117 square meters in a nice location, close to bars, restaurants, shopping, and parks is on the market for US$599,000.
+Over the past year, homes in Austin have risen by an average 35%.
+Average square-meter price in Downtown Austin is US$8,300.
+A luxury two-bed/two-bath condo of 140 square meters in a nice location, close to bars, restaurants, shopping, and parks is on the market for US$565,000.